Firefighters battle intense wildfires in Utah, California

 SALT LAKE CITY (AP) — Nearly 1,000 firefighters battled a Utah wildfire that grew Sunday morning to nearly 67 square miles (174 square kilometers) and has prompted the evacuation of 1,500 people from hundreds of homes and cabins.
-In Southern California, a wildfire broke out after a car crashed on a freeway.
+In Southern California, a wildfire broke out after a car crashed on a freeway and prompted evacuations of some nearby homes in the city of Santa Clarita.

 KUTV reported that a few Utah families were allowed back to their homes near the resort town of Brian Head to survey damage and retrieve essential items, but most were left waiting and wondering when they would be able to come home.
 The fire has also burned in the Dixie National Forest.